barringtonemelie/jobchaser/README.md

 # Jobchaser

-A project by Team Banana @ Chas Academy!
+## A project by Team Banana @ Chas Academy!

-Diego Rivas Marroquin

-Abubakar Abdulkader

-Oliver Sandström!

-Emelie Barrington
+This is an app to help students find and apply to jobs and/or internships.
+It fetches data from an API about available jobs in Sweden and the user can then filter and search among the jobs.

-Gustav Johansson Andersson
+Made by: Diego Rivas Marroquin, Abubakar Abdulkader, Oliver Sandström, Emelie Barrington, Gustav Johansson Andersson

-Test att pusha